 Our Estate Manager, Andy Holdaway, has a background in sustainability, horticulture and project management, having previously worked as a horticulture supervisor at Rhubarb Farm CIC, worked as Garden Manager at The Meadows Community School, co-run Wheelbarrow Organics – an organic fruit and veg box scheme, worked as a consultant on a new garden project for a special educational needs programme, working for Food Aware, and he has completed a Master’s degree in Sustainable Development Advocacy.
 Andy has also been involved in various community projects, including setting up Chesterfield Green Drinks, he co-founded Transition Chesterfield, and he led a cycling promotion and training project called Fossil Power to Pedal Power.

-Andy’s partner Sue has been a great help to The Garden House project and has brought a wealth of knowledge and experience to the estate regarding working with wildlife and people – her role as People and Wildlife Manager for Surrey Wildlife Trust also includes training Forest School Leaders.
+Andy’s partner Sue has been a great help to The Garden House project and has brought a wealth of knowledge and experience to the estate regarding working with wildlife and people – her role for Surrey Wildlife Trust includes training Forest School Leaders.

 The proprietors and sponsors, Andrew and Caroline Hunter, have two children.
-Their son, David, and his wife Sarah, both committed conservationists, operate and manage a 60 acre woodland and campsite in Pembrokeshire http://www.kitewoodcamping.co.uk.
+Their son, David is a committed conservationist focusing on sustainable woodland management, rural skills and related crafts in West Wales.
+He is an instructor at https://coppicewoodcollege.co.uk and operates https://thecoppiceplot.com .
 Their daughter, Lisa, is a nutritionist, specialising in healthy eating advice and is a catering dietician with a global catering contractor.